Soft-Contact/resto/specs/resto_json_api.md

 * ``restaurantID`` - restaurant ID, business unit code in Restolution
 * ``cashRegisterUUID`` - cash register UUID of cash register where restaurant orders are directed
+* ``businessUnitUUID`` - business unit UUID of this restaurant, globally unique identifier for this restaurant
 * ``name`` - restaurant name
 * ``contact`` - restaurant contact information as a Contact object
 * ``openHours`` - restaurant open hours as an array of Open hours objects